Saraswati: As a Goddess

 As a goddess, Saraswati takes on a more humanized form in the Mahabharata for the first time.
 While the Rigveda and Brahmanas occasionally depicted Vac in human-like terms, Saraswati in the epics appears as a woman of great celestial beauty and merit.
 The first verse of each book of the Mahabharata invokes the divine, including Saraswati, as part of its traditional opening salutation:

 Her role also changes in the Mahabharata, as she fully merges with Vac, becoming the embodiment of speech itself.
 While still occasionally called Vac (12.306.6) and Vani (3.132.2), Vac as a distinct entity fades, with Saraswati taking its place.
 Saraswati is called the mother of the Vedas in the Shanti Parva Book of the epic.
 Narayana tells Narada (12.326.5), "Behold goddess Saraswati, the mother of the Vedas, established in me," affirming her as the source of divine knowledge.
 She is said to enter the body (12.306.6), dwell on the tongue (12.231.8), and is even called Vishnu's tongue (6.61.56).
 Saraswati is deeply revered by sages.
 When appearing to Yajnavalkya, she is adorned with vowels and consonants, resonating with the sacred Om (12.306.14).
 She also manifests before sage Tarkshya, who praises her celestial form and seeks her guidance.
-Saraswati explains that she has risen from the Agnihotra to resolve priests' doubts, asserting that only a learned shrotriya may perform the ritual.
-She describes the rewards of offerings, purity through Vedic knowledge, and the origins of beauty.
-When Tarkshya asks about Moksha, she speaks of study, gifts, vows, and yoga but shifts focus to celestial realms and the cosmic tree of paradise.
+Here Saraswati rises from the Agnihotra to resolve priests' doubts and describes the rewards of offerings, purity through Vedic knowledge, the origins of beauty, Moksha (salvation), study, gifts, vows and yoga as well as the celestial realms and the cosmic tree of paradise.